110-kenichi/mame/README.md

 		Fixed Combined Drum does not sounding properly.
 2.2.5.1 Improved FM Synthesis Editor UI.
 2.2.5.0 Added PCM playback feature to HuC6280.
-		Fixed an error when opening the floating point value slider on some props.
+		Fixed an error when opening the floating point value slider in some props.
 		Fixed SR(Sustain Rate) is extra parameter for OPL is not affected.
 		Added a FM Synthesis GUI Editor.
 2.2.4.0 Fixed issue of modulation CC.
-		Fixed an error on MSM5232.
+		Fixed an error in MSM5232.
-		Improved NOISE ch freqeucncy on SN76496, GBAPU, AY8910.
+		Improved NOISE ch freqeucncy in SN76496, GBAPU, AY8910.
 You can change freq by pitch change CC.
-		Improved NOISE ch function on AY8910.
+		Improved NOISE ch function in AY8910.
 2.2.3.0 Fixed issues related with SID property.
 		Improved sf loader for SPC700 and C140.
 		Added ZoneID remover script.